SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 This example is sorting an array of ``String`` values, and so the sorting closure needs to be a function of type ``(String, String) -> Bool``.

-One way to provide the sorting closure would be to write a simple function called ``backwards``, and to pass it in as the ``sort`` function's second parameter:
+One way to provide the sorting closure would be to write a normal function of the correct type, and to pass it in as the ``sort`` function's second parameter:

 .. testcode:: closureSyntax